WhatsApp group chats: Don't be 'that person'

 The world isn't ending.

-If you don't forward a text onto 10 of you contacts you won't get bad luck for a year.
+If you don't forward a text onto 10 of your contacts you won't get bad luck for a year.

 And if WhatsApp are going to charge you - they'll probably get in touch - they have your number.